Terms and Conditions

 - Vacancies will be advertised until the specified closing date, so please ensure this is completed.

 - It is the responsibility of the employer to let all candidates know the result of an application as soon as possible.

 - The employer should be aware of students' study obligations and not ask them to work in excess of 20 hours per week, except during vacations and other periods when a student does not have the usual pressures of study.

 - It is the duty of the employer to meet all statutory legal requirements with regard to students employed from Bolton.

-- The Careers Team will promote opportunities via our online system to students and graduates, although we cannot guarantee responses to adverts or opportunities.
+- The Careers and Employment team will promote opportunities via our online system to students and graduates, although we cannot guarantee responses to adverts or opportunities.